Frank Vatrano Game Preview: Ducks vs. Avalanche

 Vatrano Season Stats Insights

-- In nine of 23 games this year, Vatrano has scored a goal, with three of those games resulting in multiple goals.
+- In Vatrano's 24 games played this season he's scored in nine of them, but has yet to post a multi-goal effort.

-- In 14 of 23 games this year, Vatrano has registered a point, and five of those games included multiple points.
+- Vatrano has a point in 15 games this year (out of 24), including multiple points five times.

-- Vatrano has an assist in seven of 23 games this season, with multiple assists in one of them.
+- Vatrano has an assist in eight of 24 games this season, with multiple assists in one of them.

-- Vatrano has an implied probability of 52.6% to exceed his point total based on the odds.
+- The implied probability is 53.5% that Vatrano hits the over on his points over/under based on the odds.

-- There is an implied probability of 30.8% of Vatrano going over his assist prop bet, considering the moneyline odds.
+- Given his moneyline odds, Vatrano has an implied probability of 31.2% of going over his assist prop bet.

 Sign up for Underdog fantasy today.